siddhantbarua/.files/README.md

 # .files
-Repository to store my device configuration files.
+Repository to store and install my device configuration files.